Sign up for a tour of our Forest Preschool!

-The mission of the South Mountain Nature School is to provide children the guidance and resources to play and learn in the South Mountain Reservation with other children while experiencing the wonders and beauty of the natural world.
+The mission of South Mountain Nature School is to provide children the resources to play and learn in the South Mountain Reservation with other children while experiencing the wonders and beauty of the natural world.

 SMNS follows The Cedarsong Way, which is an early childhood education model that offers a nature immersion curriculum.
 Nature immersion is defined as “free time in nature, resulting in an intimate, deep and personal connection to the natural world.”
 Our classes promote social and emotional development, instill confidence and foster independence.

 Mary Clair Sonneman

 Founder and lead teacher, Mary Clair Sonneman, is a former high school English teacher with a background and keen interest in progressive education.
 She has a passion for the natural world and loves to play outside.

 Mary Clair attended a Forest Kindergarten teaching training program at Cedarsong Nature School on Vashon Island in Washington in July 2016, earning her Cedarsong Forest Kindergarten Teacher Certification.
 Read more about this wonderful school here.
 She has a BA in English from Boston University and a teaching credential from San Francisco State University.

 What We Offer

 - Forest Kindergarten (Preschool) for ages 3-6 – This drop off program has all of the benefits of a traditional preschool PLUS the natural science knowledge and more that comes with a program being in the forest!

 - Caregiver Forest School Classes for ages 2 – 5.
 These classes run once a week for 90 minutes for 8 weeks each season: Fall, Winter & Spring.